spatie/laravel-failed-job-monitor/README.md

 If you would like to find out how to configure and start using the Mailer follow this link: https://laravel.com/docs/5.2/mail#sending-mail

 If you want to use slack for this notifications, you must install 'maknz/slack' package.
-You can find this package and documentation about it on git https://github.com/maknz/slack or on https://packagist.org/packages/maknz/slack.
+You can find this package and the documentation about it on git https://github.com/maknz/slack or on https://packagist.org/packages/maknz/slack.

 ```php